AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 ### EST Server Authentication

-The EST Server MUST present a valid TLS Server Certificate signed by the CA for realm from which it is issuing certificates.
+The EST Server MUST present a valid TLS Server Certificate signed by the CA for the realm to which it is issuing certificates.

 ### EST Server - Client Authentication